MichaelJBerk/CopyWithoutNikudot/Readme.md

 Acknowledgments
 -
-This service is based on Yakov Shafranovich's Remove Voels From Hebrew Unicode script, specifically @shimondoodkin's method.
+This service is based on Yakov Shafranovich's Remove Vowels From Hebrew Unicode script, specifically @shimondoodkin's method.
 It can be found at <https://gist.github.com/yakovsh/345a71d841871cc3d375>